rhomobile/rhomobile-docs/eb/en/edge/api/RhoConnectClient.md

 ### logout()
-<p>Logout the user from the RhoConnect server.
-This removes the local user session.</p>
+Logout the user from the RhoConnect server.
+This removes the local user session.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>